-Retirement benefits for 2021 have been calculated in line with the U.K. reporting regulations.
-The Chair and CEO does not have prospective entitlement to a Defined Benefit pension plan.
-Details of the aggregate pension benefits accrued in the U.S. Qualified Savings Plan and the U.S. Non-Qualified Savings Plan by the Chair and CEO are shown below.
+Retirement benefits for 2022 have been calculated in line with the U.K. reporting regulations.
+The Chair and CEO does not have entitlement to a Defined Benefit pension plan.
+Details of the aggregate benefits accrued in the U.S. Qualified Savings Plan (401k) and the U.S. Non-Qualified Savings Plan by the Chair and CEO are shown below.

-The value of the pension benefits under the pension schemes is calculated based on the Company's contributions which are based on a percentage of employee salary.
-Retirement contributions for the Chair and CEO relate to our U.S. Qualified Savings Plan and U.S. Non-Qualified Savings Plan.
+The value of the benefits under the schemes is calculated based on the Company's contributions which are based on a percentage of employee salary.
+Retirement contributions for the Chair and CEO relate to our U.S. Qualified Savings Plan (401k) and U.S. Non-Qualified Savings Plan, which are both defined compensation ("DC") schemes.

-Values relating to Accrued Pension at Year End 1 Company Contributions Over Year 2 Normal Retirement
+Values rel DC Schem DC Scheme Balance at Year End1 \$'000 Company Contributions Over Year 2 \$'000 Normal Retirement Age3 Chair and CEO 5,493 209 N/A

-DC Schemes \$'000 \$'000 Age 3

-Chair and CEO \$5,892 \$305 N/A

-(1) Accrued balance at 2021 year end in the U.S. Qualified Savings Plan (which is a defined contribution scheme).

-(2) Company contributions in 2021 to the U.S. Qualified Savings Plan and the U.S. Non-Qualified Savings Plan.

-(3) Benefits under the qualified plan can be withdrawn at termination from the company, and benefits under the U.S. Non-Qualified Savings Plan can be withdrawn after six months post-termination, therefore retirement age does not apply.
+- (1) Accrued balance at 2022 year end in the U.S. Qualified Savings Plan (401k) and the U.S. Non-Qualified Savings Plan (which is a defined contribution scheme) - (2) Company contributions in 2022 to the U.S. Qualified Savings Plan (401k) and the U.S. Non-Qualified Savings Plan - (3) Benefits under the qualified plan can be withdrawn at termination from the company, and benefits under the U.S. Non-Qualified Savings Plan can be withdrawn after six months post-termination, therefore retirement age does not apply. - (4) Chair and CEO is not entitled to a Defined Benefit Scheme